Petty Theft & Grand Theft

 The Right Attorney

 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing criminal theft charges.
 Many people who face theft charges are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of theft, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
-You need an attorney like Fred Thiagarajah.
+You need the Law Offices of Fred Thiagarajah.

-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients.
-If a client has no criminal record, Fred Thiagarajah can often negotiate a dismissal of the charges, either through a diversion program or through a civil compromise.
-For clients that have been in trouble in the past or for more serious theft crimes, Fred Thiagarajah can often negotiate a reduction of the charges or penalties, that may help avoid jail, licensing consequences or immigration consequences.
-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
-Fred Thiagarajah has helped clients with theft charges in the past.
-For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Beverly Hills and Riverside, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles and Riverside Counties.
+As a former Deputy District Attorney, Fred Thiagarajah and his team have the negotiating skills and trial experience necessary to get the best results for his clients.
+If a client has no criminal record, our attorneys can often negotiate a dismissal of the charges, either through a diversion program or through a civil compromise.
+For clients that have been in trouble in the past or for more serious theft crimes, our attorneys can often negotiate a reduction of the charges or penalties, that may help avoid jail, licensing consequences or immigration consequences.
+Our California criminal defense attorneys have helped clients with theft charges in the past.
+For an example of their work, please see our case results and read our client testimonials.
+With offices in Newport Beach, Beverly Hills, Long Beach, Rancho Cucamonga and Riverside, our attorneys have criminal defense experience in Orange, Los Angeles, San Bernadino and Riverside Counties.

 Fred Thiagarajah – The Right Lawyer.
 The Right Result.
 The Right Choice.